Updated: Sep 1

 In the past, around 10 years earlier, company setup and bank account opening were a piece of cake, everything could be done within a week.
-Since 2014, customers started experiencing hard time in bank account opening and Know Your Customer (KYC) process became mandatory in all banking and financial institutes.
+Since 2014, customers started experiencing a hard time with bank account opening and the Know Your Customer (KYC) process became mandatory in all banking and financial institutes.

 Background of Know Your Customer (KYC)